qunitjs/qunit/docs/lifecycle.md

 ## Test context

 Each test starts with a fresh copy of the test context as provided by the module.
 This is generally an empty object.
-The test context is available as `this` inside any [`QUnit.test()`](./api/QUnit/test.md) function or hook callback.
+The test context is available as `this` inside the [`QUnit.test()`](./api/QUnit/test.md) function and hook callbacks.

 At the end of every test, changes to the test context are automatically reset (e.g. changes by tests or hooks).
 The next test will start with a fresh context provided by the module.